Polishing, Cleaning, and Dusting

 Furniture finishes fall into two categories: oil and film.
 Oil finishes penetrate and form a barrier just below the surface.
 They also leave a very thin film on the wood.
 Oil finishes include straight oil, such as linseed oil.

 Oil finishes do not offer much protection for the wood, because the film on the surface is very thin.
 Linseed oil was used long ago because it was inexpensive and readily available.
-Oil finishes are still used today on new and antique furniture, because they are very easy to apply and give a very natural look the the finished wood.
+Oil finishes are still used today on new and antique furniture, because they are very easy to apply and give a very natural look to the finished wood.

 Film finishes create a film on the surface of the wood that can be built up to the desired thickness by applying successive coats of finish.
 Film finishes offer better protection because they leave a thicker film on the surface of the wood, which protects against water and scratches.
 Varnish and water base are common film finishes.